-The history of stair running goes back to 1730 when a barman at the Baptist Head Tavern in London was challenged to run up 311 steps to the Monument, a Doric column at the junction of Monument street and Fish Street Hill, and back down again in under three minutes.
+The history of stair running goes back to 1730 when a bartender at the Baptist Head Tavern in London was challenged to run up 311 steps to the Monument, a Doric column at the junction of Monument Street and Fish Street Hill, and back down again in under three minutes.
 He easily achieved the challenge.
-On the 14th July 1903 (Bastille Day), the first recorded competitive race took place at the famous Rue Foyatier in Paris.
-Two years later the more famous Eiffel Tower became the first tower structure for a competitive race.
+On the 14th of July 1903 (Bastille Day), the first recorded competitive race took place at the famous Rue Foyatier in Paris.
+Two years later the more famous Eiffel Tower became the first tower structure to host a competitive race.
 The race was repeated three times later until 2015, with the inaugural La Verticale de la Tour Eiffel that has now become a premier race on the tower running circuit.
 London made its debut in 1968 with the United States staging its first race ten years later.
 TWA today oversees a world circuit where elite athletes ranked individually and by nationality.
 Tower running continues to grow in popularity as new venues appear each year worldwide.

 TWA is not the only organisation involved with tower running.
-The Vertical World Circuit is managed by the International Skyrunning Federation (ISF), who is affiliated with the Union Internationale des Associations d’Alpinisme (UIAA). (see Mountaineering)
+The Vertical World Circuit is managed by the International Skyrunning Federation (ISF), who is affiliated with the Union Internationale des Associations d’Alpinisme (UIAA).